samyilin/dotfiles/README.md

 SSH setup script here is a wrapper to allow users to set up git and SSH so we can SSH into git repos easier, and nothing else.

+## Commands

+### update_repos

+A bash function (defined in `bash/.bashrc.custom`) that updates every git repo under the current directory to its latest default branch.
+Repos that are local-only, on a non-default branch, or in detached HEAD state are skipped.

+To avoid re-entering your SSH key passphrase for every repo, it unlocks keys once through ssh-agent with a 5-minute lifetime:

+- Reuses a fixed agent socket at `~/.ssh/agent.sock` (created on first run), so repeated calls share one daemon instead of leaking a new one per run.
+- Loads default-named keys plus any custom-named keys declared via `IdentityFile` in `~/.ssh/config`.
+- A reachable agent (e.g. the macOS launchd agent) is reused as-is and left alone if it already has keys.
+- Only runs when at least one repo uses an SSH remote; HTTPS and local-only repos don't need it.

 ## Non-goals?

 1. dircolors.
 I realize they exist, I just don't care about them enough to